 When to Use It

 Given its origin, the questioning ‘No’ surely works in pretty much any negotiation scenario.
 That is whenever:

 - you’re being asked to do something you don’t agree with

 - you’re in a position to have the other side solve your problems for you

 - someone has created a problem they now want to make yours.

+How to say no without feeling guilty?
 I think the guilt associated with saying ‘No’ comes from an understandable yet often misguided feeling of inadequacy.
 From thinking that we’re doing something wrong, or at least aren’t doing everything we could to solve other people’s problems.
 But it doesn’t have to be a zero-sum game in which you either let down yourself or someone else.

 To overcome the guilt it helps reflect on what exactly you’re objecting to and under what circumstances you’d happily agree.
 When you do object, you may want to think of saying ‘No’ as an act of preserving autonomy, which marks the beginning of an interaction rather than the end.
 Sure, your counterpart doesn’t know that.
 For this reason, all our examples convey the message without actually using the word.

 It may not come as a surprise that all ways are built around some form of empathy.
 The constructive ‘No’ prompts you to have empathy with the people whose ideas you reject.
 The invitational one encourages introspective empathy.
 The questioning objection leads your counterpart to have empathy with your own perspective.